-As contemplative spiritual practices find an increasing presence within American society, there is both an opportunity and a need to integrate practitioners into traditional medical settings to serve as spiritual caregivers and, more generally, to transform and integrate contemplative compassionate care into traditional medical settings.
+As contemplative care practices becomes an increasing presence in American society, there is both the opportunity and the need to integrate practitioners into traditional medical settings, serving as contempaltive caregivers, and to bring contemplative compassionate care into hospitals, hospices and homes.
 Working in tandem with each of our partner institutions, we create a Contemplative Care Program that meets these goals and needs.

+Hospice & Palliative Care of Westchester is a private, not for profit agency that provides comprehensive health care services to people with an advanced illness who live in Westchester County.
+Our programs and services are available to people of all ages with any diagnosis.
+Our mission statement is very clear: Hospice & Palliative Care of Westchester will provide extraordinary and dignified comfort, care and compassion to every individual and family facing a serious or life-threatening illness.
 Hospice & Palliative Care of Westchester is a life enhancing, health care organization whose programs and care are intended to promote our patients’ quality of life by addressing the medical, emotional and spiritual needs of patients and their families.
 Hospice & Palliative Care of Westchester understands that each patient and family are unique, and an individualized plan of care will be developed based upon the needs of the patient and family.